 - Pursue new sources of revenue, such as bond issues and federal or state grant programs, for the acquisition and development of parks not financed by the General Fund or the Scripps Ranch Special Park Fee. - Assure continuation of the open space network throughout the planning area to permit walking between various community facilities and areas, including schools, parks, and residential, commercial, industrial and institutional developments. - Guarantee that open space areas are easily accessible to residents and include usable recreation areas which permit such uses as hiking and picnicking. - Provide desirable topographic open space buffers as needed between disparate elements of the community. - Require developers to set aside at least 25 percent of the total project area for designation as park and/or open space. - Encourage finger-like projections of open space entrances into neighborhoods to create additional access and more interesting design within residential developments. - Maximize preservation of existing mature eucalyptus groves, natural slopes and major canyons through careful siting of roadways and structures. - Forest open space areas not adjoining Miramar Reservoir at a minimum of 100 eucalyptus trees per acre, thereby expanding the unique and valued eucalyptus environment of this community. - Preserve and enhance the valued natural resources of the Scripps Miramar Ranch community: hills, trees, water resources, Miramar Reservoir, Carroll Canyon and subsidiary canyons.
-Designate the park site located adjacent to the eastern end of the Miramar Reservoir for passive neighborhood park use, and use the 17-acre site south of Pomerado Road in Carroll Canyon, on property adjacent to the United States International University campus and owned by the university, for Resource-Based Park use. - Support park designs which allow total visibility of facilities from police patrol vehicles and easy accessibility by emergency vehicles.
+Designate the park site located adjacent to the eastern end of the Miramar Reservoir for passive neighborhood park use, and preserve the site south of Pomerado Road in Carroll Canyon, on property adjacent to Alliant International University by including the land as part of the City's Multiple Habitat Planning Area. - Support park designs which allow total visibility of facilities from police patrol vehicles and easy accessibility by emergency vehicles.